-Currently, most communications economic regulation is administered by the Australian Competition and Consumer Commission (ACCC) under a telecommunications-specific regime in the Competition and Consumer Act 2010.
+Currently, most communications economic regulation is administered by the Australian Competition and Consumer Commission (ACCC) under a telecommunications-specific regime in the Competition and Consumer Act 2010 (CCA), formerly the Trade Practices Act 1974.

 It is clear that, in the increasingly complex communications sector, the regulator will need to deeply understand how market players seek competitive advantage across layers, where bottlenecks arise and where significant market power lies.
 It is most likely that this deep understanding will be held by the sectoral regulator, rather than the general economic regulator.
 There are therefore sound arguments to have economic regulatory functions related to the communications sector in the ACMA.
 This would be consistent with a number of international regulators, such as Ofcom in the UK.